After the nation’s first railroad was chartered in 1827, the freight rail industry quickly became the preferred heavy hauler.

 Intermodal Investments Pay Dividends to the Economy

 Freight rail’s massive, long-term investments have paid off: The U.S. boasts the most cost-effective and efficient intermodal rail network in the world.
 Railroads have high-tech intermodal facilities across the country that improve the speed and efficiency of cargo transfers and reduce shipping times.
-Today, 42% of rail carloads and intermodal units are directly associated with international trade.

 Driving Freight Rail’s Legacy Into the Future